Top tips for nature detectives at Coleton Fishacre

 The terraces and flower borders filled with a variety of flowers are a great nectar source for insects like butterflies, moths and bees.

 Nature detective top tip: the gardeners have created a pictorial meadow by the café which is perfect for insects; why not get some seed mix and create your own wildlife haven at home?

 The combination of the stream running down the valley, and the sea being so close, aids the growth of many unusual trees and shrubs.
 It also creates a home for newts, dragonflies, toads and grass snakes.

 Nature detective top tip: you might see a snake if you keep a keen eye out on a sunny day; they like to sunbathe on smooth rocks.
 In the ponds on the house terraces, you may be able to see newts and frogs.

 Hedgerows provide a corridor to link different wildlife habitats and act as a refuge and a home for lots of creatures like, bank voles, harvest mice and hedgehogs.
 These small mammals nest and feed in hedgerows, and birds such as blue tit, great tit, and yellowhammers love hedges.

 Nature detective top tip: hedgerows border the West Bank in the garden, so after your butterfly spotting why not turn your attention to them?
 Can you see signs of small mammals?
 How many different birds do you see?

 Coleton Fishacre's woodland is a mix of broadleaved trees and conifers, which provide shelter for tawny owls, great spotted woodpeckers and a whole host of other birds.
 Dead wood and leaf litter are vital for insects and fungi, which is why you'll see log piles in the woodland near Scout Point.

-Nature detective top tip: head to the den building area in the woods; here you'll find lots of fallen leaves and wood piles.
-Can you find any insects whilst playing in the dens?
+Nature detective top tip: head to towards Scout Point and the wild play area (currently closed) in the woods; here you'll find lots of fallen leaves and wood piles.
+Can you find any insects?